AaronthiccThai/NetworkAttackVisualiser/README.md

 ## Installation

+### Common installation errors
+Your npm version is below v18.
+We can check this by doing node -v.
+You can install the new version using either "sudo npm install -g n" and then "sudo n latest" or install using "nvm install versionplaceholder" and "nvm use versionplaceholder"
 ### Method 1
 This was done on WSL Unbuntu, so it is best to start it on the same subsystem